Facebook Twitter Instagram

 What is the Changing of the Guard in London?

-Horse Guards is situated between the beautiful park of St. James’s and Whitehall, the road that takes us from Trafalgar Square to Big Ben and Westminster Abbey.
-There a Horse Guards is the official entrance to Buckingham Palace and St James’s Palace. mounted guards at Horse Guards, and these guards also switch over at 11 am.
-This means that we will see mounted guards passing by Buckingham Palace twice – first at 10.45am, when the new mounted guard pass by towards Horse Guards, and then at 11.37am when the old mounted Guard go back towards Buckingham Palace.
+The official entrance to Buckingham Palace and St James’s Palace is Horse Guards, which is situated between the beautiful park of St. James’s and Whitehall.
+This road takes us from Trafalgar Square to Big Ben and Westminster Abbey.
+Horse Guards is where you will see Mounted Guards, and these guards also switch over at 11 am.
+This means that we will see mounted guards passing by Buckingham Palace twice – first at 10.45 am, when the new mounted guard passes by towards Horse Guards, and then at 11.37 am when the old mounted Guard go back towards Buckingham Palace.

 So when we talk about the Changing of the Guard, we have to cover the following four key places: